-This course provides a firm theoretical basis for understanding and evaluating statistical learning techniques and teaches the skills to apply and evaluate them.
+This course provides a basis for understanding statistical learning techniques and teaches the skills to apply and evaluate them.

-The supervised learning methods discussed will include various classical and state-of-the-art classification methods: linear regression, regularized regression (Ridge, Lasso, and other L1- methods), naive Bayes, decision trees, logistic regression, splines, random forests, support vector machines, and deep learning.
-We explain interrelations between these methods and analyze their behavior.
+The supervised learning methods discussed will include classical and state-of-the-art classification methods: regularized regression (Ridge, Lasso, and other L1- methods), naive Bayes, decision trees, and random forests.
+We explain the interrelations between these methods and analyze their behavior.

-We will also discuss model selection, where we consider both classical and state of the art methods, including various forms of cross-validation and permutation tests.
+We will also discuss model selection, where we consider both classical and state-of-the-art methods, including various forms of cross-validation.

-With regard to unsupervised learning, we consider methods for clustering (i.e., the classic k-means but also more advanced methods) and dimension reduction methods (like PCA, ICA and others).
+Concerning unsupervised learning, we consider methods for clustering (i.e., the classic k-means) and dimension reduction methods (like PCA).